AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

     - `sets`: A private string storing the number of sets to be done.
     - `reps`: A private string storing the number of reps to be done.
   - Methods:
     - `getType()`: A public helper method to obtain the `ExerciseType` of the exercise.
-(Omitted from Class Diagram)
     - `getExerciseName()`: A public helper method to obtain the name of the exercise.
-(Omitted from Class Diagram)
     - `getSets()`: A public helper method to get the number of sets to be done per exercise.
-(Omitted from Class Diagram)
     - `getReps()`: A public helper method to get the number of reps to be done per exercise.
-(Omitted from Class Diagram)
     - `toString()`: An overriden public method used to specify the string format of the `Exercise` object.
   - Dependencies:
     - Enum ExerciseType: Utilised to allow only specified types of exercises.